Undernauts: Labyrinth of Yomi Launches Arrives October 28

-Undernauts: Labyrinth of Yomi Launches Arrives October 28 - NewsWilliam D'Angelo , posted 5 hours ago / 289 Views
+Undernauts: Labyrinth of Yomi Launches Arrives October 28 - NewsWilliam D'Angelo , posted on 07 August 2021 / 835 Views

 Publisher Aksys Games and developer Experience announced the dungeon RPG, Undernauts: Labyrinth of Yomi, will launch for the Nintendo Switch, PlayStation 4, Xbox One, and PC via Steam on October 28 in the west.
 It will also launch for the PlayStation 5 in 2022.